exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 is invalid, or the answer is easy to compute.
 That argument doesn't apply here, so there is little reason not to use a single return.

+### What to look for / Talking Points

+- Encourage students to use list comprehension.
+- Discourage linear testing and talk about scalability
+- Discourage dictionaries and multiple returns